-As soon as we issue you with a Confirmation of Acceptance of Studies (CAS) to obtain your student visa, both ARU London and student visa holders must comply with UK Visas and Immigration (UKVI) regulations.
+As soon as we issue you with a Confirmation of Acceptance of Studies (CAS) to obtain your student visa, student visa holders must comply with UK Visas and Immigration (UKVI) regulations.
 This includes monitoring your attendance and reporting absences.
 You can request absences by completing the Notification of Absence form which will be available on the VLE or from Londonvisacompliance@aru.ac.uk.